qingushu/Columbia-CSEE-W4119/DESIGN.md

 # DESIGN.md

+**Team No. 22**
+**Team Members:** Kevin Li, Ian Li, Gushu Qin

 ## 1. Overview
 This project implements a simplified blockchain-based **Decentralized Voting System** using a peer-to-peer (P2P) architecture.
 The blockchain enables a group of nodes to reach consensus on voting results without a centralized authority.
-Each peer maintains a local copy of the blockchain, validates transactions (votes), mines blocks, handles forks, and communicates with other peers in the network.
+Each peer maintains a local copy of the blockchain, validates transactions (votes), mines blocks, handles forks, detects and rejects invalid blocks, and communicates with other peers in the network.

 The system includes a tracker to manage peer discovery and a network of at least 3 peers running on Google Cloud VMs.
 The blockchain ensures tamper resistance, vote integrity, and transparency of the election process.